 I think too often management is either out of touch with the real culture or they’re deliberately ignoring it.
 A quick scan of Glassdoor tells you if your culture needs work or not and it’s best not to ignore those signs or it could really cost you down the line.

 An undefined or unrepresented culture will be set by the employee and may not be at all what the founder intended.
 An unnatural culture, defined by management but left up to interpretation, means employees may misunderstand the meaning, feel unimportant and not engaged which results in misery.
 So where’s the balance?

 I have no answer.
 I’m still learning myself.
-Here’s what I know for sure – if you set a culture, then change it without warning it will dramatically affect the productivity, wellness and happiness of your team.
-You may make positive changes or negative changes (in the eyes of your employees), either way, there will be an impact.
+Here’s what I know for sure…

+If you set a culture, then change it without warning it will dramatically affect the productivity, wellness and happiness of your team.
+You may make positive changes or negative changes (in the eyes of your employees); either way, there will be an impact.

 Personally, I think all changes should be carefully managed and communicated well.

 While I don’t hold the magic key to culture, I am inspired by things I see happening at many companies.

 - I love Reddit’s no negotiation policy and salary bars.